lunargravity/weather-app/README.md

 ## API Troubleshooting

-- If you do not write the city name correctly, it will not be able to find the location.
+- Correct City Name: Ensure the city name is spelled correctly.
+An incorrect city name may prevent the app from finding the location.
-- There is a limit to how many requests can be made because of my api key free trial.
-If you want to make more requests, you can sign up for your own api keys and replace it in the code
+- API Rate Limits: Due to the limited number of requests allowed with the free trial API key, you may encounter restrictions after a certain number of requests.
+To avoid this, you can sign up for your own API key and replace the existing one in the code.